 Guam · CNMI · Pacific Islands

-Guam is the center of the largest military buildup in the Pacific in a generation.
-Every DoD contract here carries CMMC requirements — and there is no local CMMC compliance support anywhere on the island.
-Pacific Cyber Compliance fills that gap, serving Guam contractors remotely from our Pacific base in Hawaii.
+Guam is at the center of the largest military buildup in the Pacific in a generation.
+Every DoD contract here carries CMMC requirements — and few compliance resources are calibrated to the Pacific contracting environment.
+Pacific Cyber Compliance serves Guam contractors remotely from our Pacific base in Hawaii.

 Why this matters in Guam